jimratliff/GenoMac-user/README.md

 git pull --recurse-submodules origin main
 ```

-(The `--recurse-submodules` ensures that submodule GenoMac-shared is updated to the commit specified by the GenoMac-user remote repository.)
+(The `--recurse-submodules` ensures that the local version of submodule GenoMac-shared is updated to the commit specified by the GenoMac-user origin repository.)

 ### Re-“stow” the dotfiles